moveit/moveit_tutorials/doc/moveit_task_constructor/moveit_task_constructor_tutorial.rst

 Getting Started
 ---------------

-If you haven't already done so, make sure you've completed the steps in `Getting Started <../getting_started/getting_started.html>`_.
+If you have not already done so, make sure you have completed the steps in `Getting Started <../getting_started/getting_started.html>`_.

 Installing MoveIt Task Constructor
 ----------------------------------